mabuchilab/Instrumental/docs/driver-dev.rst

 `_INST_PARAMS`
     A list of strings indicating the parameter names which can be used to construct the instruments that this driver provides.
 The `ParamSet` objects returned by `list_instruments()` should provide each of these parameters.
 `_INST_CLASSES`
-    Not required for VISA-based drivers.
-A list of strings indicating the names of all `Instrument` subclasses the driver module provides (typically only one).

-    This enables you to avoid writing a driver-specific `_instrument()` function in most cases.
+    (*Not required for VISA-based drivers*) A list of strings indicating the names of all `Instrument` subclasses the driver module provides (typically only one).
+This allows you to avoid writing a driver-specific `_instrument()` function in most cases.
 `_INST_VISA_INFO`
-    Optional, and only applicable for VISA instruments.
-A dict mapping instrument class names to a tuple `(manufac, models)`, to be checked against the result of an `*IDN?` query. `manufac` is the manufacturer string, and `models` is a list of model strings.
+    (*Optional, only used for VISA instruments*) A dict mapping instrument class names to a tuple `(manufac, models)`, to be checked against the result of an `*IDN?` query. `manufac` is the manufacturer string, and `models` is a list of model strings.

     For instruments that support the `*IDN?` query, this allows us to directly find the correct driver and class to use.
 `_INST_PRIORITY`
-    Optional.
-An int (nominally 0-9) denoting the driver's priority.
+    (*Optional*) An int (nominally 0-9) denoting the driver's priority.
 Lower-numbered drivers will be tried first.
 This is useful because some drivers are either slower, less reliable, or less commonly used than others, and should therefore be tried only after all other options are exhausted.

 .. _special-driver-functions: